Why don’t all the independence groups just work together?

 (The CIAG recognises that the upliftment of poor Cape citizens, the majority of whom are coloured and black, is an essential component of a prosperous and successful independent Cape.)

-CapeXit - Civic Group – CapeXit are a registered ‘not for profit’ entity whose purpose is to follow a legal process which will result in Cape independence.
+CapeXit - Civic Group – CapeXit are a registered ‘not for profit’ entity whose purpose is to follow a legal process which they believe will result in Cape independence.
 Their primary focus is on obtaining signed mandates from Cape citizens which they then intend to use as proof of majority support, either to obtain a referendum, or, to make a unilateral declaration of independence.
 Whilst their proposed legal argument is based upon international law in respect of the rights of ‘a people’ to self-determination, and therefore must include legally acceptable, defining factors of the ‘people’ in question, including a common history, culture and language, they are strictly non-racial in their vision of an independent Western Cape.

-United Liberty Alliance (ULA) - Civic Group – The ULA is a registered ‘not for profit’ entity whose purpose it is to follow a legal process that will result in an independent territory well beyond the Western Cape.
+United Liberty Alliance (ULA) - Civic Group – The ULA is a registered ‘not for profit’ entity whose purpose it is to follow a legal process which they believe will result in an independent territory well beyond the Western Cape.
 Their primary focus is on obtaining signed mandates from South African minorities which they then intend to use as proof of majority support within the areas identified by them, either to obtain a referendum or to make a unilateral declaration of independence at the UN.
 Their focus is on the minorities of SA and, as such, racially exclusive.

 Sovereign State of Good Hope (SSoGH) - Civic Group – The SSoGH are a cultural organisation strongly aligned with the Khoi-San peoples.
 They are seeking independence through their aboriginal rights under international law, identifying themselves as the First Nation of the Cape.
 They propose a more spiritual and holistic independent Cape, where the Cape peoples, including those who are not Khoi-San, can live in peace and harmony.
 They have already declared the Cape independent but have not yet received the requisite support to make this a practical reality.